 What we don’t: Overbuilt and too many features for most day hikes.

-The second REI pack to make our list is the Traverse 32, which is a shrunken-down variation of their popular 60-liter backpacking pack.
-In a strong departure from the minimalist Flash 22 above, the focus here is on durability and organization: The Traverse is solidly built with a steel frame and hardwearing fabrics (bonus: They’re recycled and bluesign-approved), and you get ample exterior pockets, a handy side-access zipper to the main compartment, and lash points for stowing gear and valuables.
-The Traverse also features REI’s functional Packmod system, which allows you to customize the compression strap layout to tailor it to the size and shape of your load.
-Finally, as we’ve come to expect from the brand, the Traverse is a good all-around value for what you get at $159.
+The second REI pack to make our list is the Traverse 35, which is a shrunken-down variation of their popular 60-liter backpacking pack.
+In a strong departure from the minimalist Flash 22 above, the focus here is on durability and organization: The Traverse is solidly built with a steel frame and hardwearing fabrics (bonus: they’re recycled and bluesign-approved), and you get ample exterior pockets, a handy side-access zipper to the main compartment, and lash points for stowing gear and valuables.
+The latest iteration of the Traverse forgoes REI’s Packmod system, which allowed you to customize the compression strap layout depending on the size and shape of your load, but it’s not a huge omission, and we appreciate that REI kept the price the same despite making the pack bigger by 3 liters.

 That said, not everyone will benefit from the Traverse’s unapologetically burly and complex build.
-Weight is pretty reasonable for the capacity at 2 pounds 9 ounces, but the thicker fabrics and raised foam padding on the backpanel give the pack a fairly clunky feel (they also translate to subpar breathability).
-For most easy to moderate day hikes, we would prefer shaving considerable heft and bulk with a design like Osprey’s Talon above.
-That said, the Traverse has its appeal for ambitious all-day treks and light overnights, and the three size options mean that most hikers should be able to find a good fit.
+Weight is fairly reasonable for the capacity at 3 pounds 4 ounces, but the thicker fabrics and raised foam padding on the backpanel give the bag a fairly clunky feel (this also translates to subpar breathability).
+For most easy-to-moderate day hikes, we would prefer shaving considerable heft and bulk with a design like Osprey’s Talon above.
+That said, the Traverse has its appeal for ambitious all-day treks and light overnights, and the three size options mean that many hikers will be able to find a good fit.
 For a bigger but slightly less technical design, check out REI’s Trail 40 below.

 What we like: Competitive mix of weight, comfort, and features.

-Deuter’s Speed Lite has been a mainstay in the daypack market for years and underwent a big overhaul fairly recently.
-Thankfully, Deuter retained a lot of what we loved about the previous versions: The 25-liter pack here is an ideal size for most day hikes (the prior-generation model was 24L), is both comfortable and breathable, and comes with a ton of features including trekking pole holders, daisy chains, side compression straps, and hydration reservoir compatibility.
-And despite being a little bigger than the Talon 22 above, the latest Speed Lite is around 5 ounces lighter and $30 cheaper, making it a good overall value for the capacity.
-A final bonus: The new pack uses recycled, bluesign-approved fabrics and a PFAS-free DWR coating, which only add to the all-around appeal.
+Deuter’s Speed Lite has been a mainstay in the daypack market for years, and the latest Pro offerings build upon the proven design.
+The 25-liter pack here is an ideal size for most day hikes, is both comfortable and breathable, and comes with all the requisite features, including trekking pole holders, side compression straps, and hydration reservoir compatibility.
+And despite being a little bigger than the Talon 22 above, the Speed Lite Pro is a significant 14.1 ounces lighter and $30 cheaper, making it a solid overall value for the capacity.
+You can even upgrade to the reservoir-equipped Speed Lite Pro 25 Hydro, which includes a 2-liter HydraPak bladder for $5 less than the Talon.
+A final bonus: The new pack uses recycled, bluesign-certified fabrics and a PFAS-free DWR coating, which only add to all-around appeal.

-See the Deuter Speed Lite 25 See the Women's Deuter Speed Lite 23 SL
+See the Deuter Speed Lite Pro 25 See the Women's Speed Lite Pro 23 SL

 Capacities: 30, 45, 55, 65L